OpenMPT/openmpt/README.md

          -  in_openmpt: Requires Visual Studio with MFC.

          -  xmp-openmpt: Requires Visual Studio with MFC.

+     -  libopenmpt requires the compile host system to be 64bit x86-64 when building with Visual Studio.

      -  You will need the Winamp 5 SDK and the XMPlay SDK if you want to compile the plugins for these 2 players.
 They can be downloaded